 Should your icons have dimension or perspective baked in?
 It's something that can definitely set them apart, but make sure the treatment is spread around consistently.
 If you’re doing a side view forced perspective to show an open file folder, think about how that impacts the entire set.
-Again, we kept things pretty flat for legibility and expandability.
+Again, we leaned toward flat icons for legibility and expandability.

 Speaking of depth, you can’t always communicate complex concepts with singular elements or objects.
 A lot of icons rely on juxtaposing two or more elements together, sometimes even on top of each other.
 Do elements fit snugly together?
 Is there a stroke break for extra impact?
 Maybe elements further back are a different color or fill?
 Ask yourself these questions before you consider an icon done.

 Nothing makes an icon stick out like a sore thumb more than mismatched corner treatments and stroke weight.
 They shine like a beacon from a mile away and say “We don’t belong here!”
 Very small changes can make a big difference, and can vastly influence an icon set’s character and cohesion.